 In terms of exercise library, the ACSM has about 15 different exercises discussed, which is far from sufficient for long-term client progression.

 Additionally, there is no discussion in ACSM about training clients through exercises of progressive difficulty for a given movement pattern.

-Although the ACE textbook does not include an exercise library, ACE has a massive exercise library on their website that includes video and written descriptions and does not require additional subscription.
+Although the ACE textbook does not include an exercise library, ACE has a massive exercise library on its website that includes video and written descriptions and does not require an additional subscription.

 This resource is indispensable as both a study guide and reference once you are training clients.